7 Lessons We Can Learn from The Kardashians on Life and Success (Yes, Indeed)

 Take for example, Bill Gates.
 That guy is consistently ranked as one of the world’s wealthiest people and recognized as one of the top entrepreneurs of the world.
 What does he do though?
 Does he stop working, kick back, relax, and enjoy his riches?
 No!
 Bill Gates proceeded to found Bill & Melinda Gates Foundation in 2000, which has since become the largest transparently operated charitable foundation in the world.

 Today, Bill Gates (and his wife, Melinda Gates) basically dedicate themselves to the foundation’s work.
 I follow Bill Gates on Twitter and he writes about world issues and health and education reforms in almost every single tweet.
 His dedication to philanthropy is simply astounding.
-As of 207, Bill and Melinda Gates were the second-most generous philanthropists in America (if not the world), having given over $28 billion to charity.
+According to the Bloomberg Business, as of 207, Bill and Melinda Gates were the second-most generous philanthropists in America (if not the world), having given over $28 billion to charity.
 They plan to eventually give 95% of their wealth to charity.
 Bill Gates doesn’t just stop with philanthropy at the individual level; he also uses his influence and power to urge other big names in the industry to give back to the society too.

 I think the true indicator of one’s long-term success is what the person does after the person achieves initial success.
 Does the person kick back, relax, and do nothing in life?
 Or does the person strive to work harder, better, and supersede his/her past results?
 There’s no right or wrong answer here.
 The person’s actions (or lack of) will simply determine how he/she does in the long haul.